 To let your water heating mechanism know that everything is OK, try the following:

 - Power it down and back up again.

 - Hold down the brew button for at least five seconds to get the machine to purge the water inside the reservoir.

 - Clean and descale the machine (further instructions below.)

 - Burp or spank the machine.
 Unplug your Keurig and remove the water reservoir and drip tray.
 Over the sink, turn your Keurig over to pour out as much water as possible.
 Firmly slap the bottom of the Keurig at least ten times to dislodge any coffee grounds or other beverage residues that may have clogged up the machine.
-Refill, plug-in and try again.
+Re-fill the water reservoir, plug in, and try again.

 Keurig Stuck On Preheating Mode